 How to Backup MySQL Database using PHP

-The database backup is a most important task for every web developer.
-Regular database backup prevents risk to lose the data and it helps to restore the database if any issue occurred.
-So, backup the database whenever possible is a good idea.
+Database backup is the most important task for every web developer.
+Regular backups prevent the risk of losing data and help restore the database if any issue occurs.
+So, backing up the database whenever possible is a good idea.

 Perform MySQL Database Backup using PHP

-All the PHP code will be grouped together in backupDatabaseTables() function.
-Using backupDatabaseTables() function you can backup specific tables or all tables from a database.
+All the PHP code will be grouped together in the backupDatabaseTables() function.
+Using the backupDatabaseTables() function, you can backup specific tables or all tables from a database.
 The following parameters are required to backup MySQL database using PHP.

 • $dbHost – Required.
 Specifies the host of the database.